Funeral Cost Breakdown in Ontario

 Is embalming required in Ontario?

 Embalming is not legally required in Ontario.
 It may be needed for open-casket viewing or if burial or cremation is delayed beyond 24 to 48 hours.
 Embalming typically costs $400 to $800.
-You can decline this service.
+You can decline this service — and for direct cremation, it is almost never performed.